zvfvrv/mkdocs-diff-file-import/README.md

 ## Overview

-The `ImportDiff` plugin for MkDocs allows you to dynamically replace custom code blocks in your Markdown files with specific content.
+The `ImportDiff` plugin for MkDocs allows you to dynamically replace custom code blocks in your Markdown files with the content of specified files.
 This plugin is particularly useful for managing and displaying differences between imported code files within your documentation.

 ## Features

 - Configurable code block name to identify sections to be replaced.
-- Automatically replaces matching code blocks with specified content during the build process.
+- Automatically replaces matching code blocks with the content of specified files during the build process.
 - Easy integration with existing MkDocs projects.

 ## Installation